 - Limited powers: Primarily focused on regulating commerce and raising revenue.

 The New Jersey Plan appealed to smaller states, as it ensured that they would have an equal voice in the national government.
-However, it was criticized by larger states for failing to address the fundamental weaknesses of the Articles of Confederation and for perpetuating the problem of unequal representation based on population.
+That said, it was criticized by larger states for failing to address the fundamental weaknesses of the Articles of Confederation and for perpetuating the problem of unequal representation based on population.

 The Stalemate: A Convention on the Brink